• Skip to main content

 MAKE SURE you have the correct name and address of where you are going.
 In other words, do not jump in a taxi and say the “Royal.”
 It’s not uncommon for a large city to have a Royal Hotel, a Hotel Royal, Royal B&B, The Royal Inn… Get the idea?
 You want to go to the Royal Hotel, 600 Main Street.
 Then if they take you to a different location, you know something funny is going on.

 Watch your luggage go in the trunk before getting in.
 Be out of the taxi and make sure ALL of your luggage comes out.
 Do not pay the cab until all luggage is out and visible to you.
-If a driver tells you, pay first, tell them your wallet is in your suitcase in the trunk.
+If a driver tells you to pay first, tell them your wallet is in your suitcase in the trunk.

 NOTE: Another reason I travel with only carry-on luggage is it fits in the taxi with me.
 If I do have to leave a cab early, I have everything with me.
 The power is on my side.